PrateekPisat/CS5200/HW04/Assignment4/src/assignment4/README.txt

   - Additionally, I have provided an SQL script that deletes user "Bob" from the database, to avoid the confusion, or if this assignment is run on a blank database, this situation won't arise in the first place.
   -Either Ways, I have provided with all the necessary steps to ensure that this confusion doesn't affect the usability of my code.

+ File Descriptions:
+api.java : This file contains all the api methods.
+Assignment4.java: this is the main class file.
+Execute the program with this file.
+DBConnect.java: includes all the DB connectivity methods.
+Tweet.java: the interface for the Tweet ADT.
+Tweets.java: This file provides an implementation for the Tweet interface.
+User.java: the interface for the user ADT.
+Users.java: This file provides an implementation for the User interface.